josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 This project would be well suited to apply a multi modal neural network.
 The diversity of data sources in length and general characteristics (geospatial vs. abstract) mean there are probably advantages towards separately applying a variety of neural networks to different sources of the data.

+Geospatial Multi Modal applications in general are an area of active research.

 #### Spherical Convolutional Neural Networks